-- 1. costs for the design and construction of all improvements to sewer system components within, by, or through their lot of a size and in accordance with OWASA's requirements for the orderly development of its sewer system; - 2. costs and expenses incidental to the installation of the sewer lateral; - 3. costs of extending and connecting public sewer mains between their lot and the existing public sewer system; - 4. costs to improve existing public sewer mains, pump stations, and appurtenances necessary to serve the property; - costs for such work in accordance with the OWASA Schedule of Rates, Fees, and Charges when a connection is to be made to the public sewer main by OWASA; and - 6. the initial financing of service extensions both inside and outside the lot of the property owner, with reimbursement to the property owner for costs in excess of their proportionate share as provided by OWASA's excess capacity credit policy. - E. OWASA Construction Observation accordance with the OWASA - Manual of Specifications, Standards and Design and may be required to modify, rearrange or do over any work to bring it into conformity.
+- 1. costs for the design and construction of all improvements to sewer system components within, by, or through their lot of a size and in accordance with OWASA's requirements for the orderly development of its sewer system; - 2. costs and expenses incidental to the installation of the sewer lateral; - 3. costs of extending and connecting public sewer mains between their lot and the existing public sewer system; - 4. costs to improve existing public sewer mains, pump stations, and appurtenances necessary to serve the property; - 5. costs for such work in accordance with the OWASA Schedule of Rates, Fees, and Charges when a connection is to be made to the public sewer main by OWASA; and - 6. the initial financing of service extensions both inside and outside the lot of the property owner, with reimbursement to the property owner for costs in excess of their proportionate share as provided by OWASA's excess capacity credit policy.

+E. OWASA Construction Observation

+OWASA shall periodically inspect all expansions or additions to the public sewer system during construction.
+The property owner is responsible for ensuring construction occurs in accordance with the OWASA - Manual of Specifications, Standards and Design and may be required to modify, rearrange or do over any work to bring it into conformity.
 OWASA may require work buried before inspection to be exposed for inspection to occur.
 Construction observation by OWASA does not imply supervision and/or acceptance of the work.